lijinke666/react-meme-generator/README.md

 # react-meme-generator
-:joy: a meme generator for react
+:joy: a meme generator for react, suport camera !

 Have Fun :)